By Mark Henderson and Rachel Preston Prinz

 and Draft Animal Trade

-It can only be assumed, based on a lack of evidence, that the corridor paralleling the Gunnison River north of the Dominguez Rim and
+It can only be assumed, based on a lack of evidence, that the corridor paralleling the Gunnison River Santa Fe

 and Chihuahua